wrkingDone/Fundora/README.md

 💻 Usage Guide
 🔗 Connect Your Wallet

-Use HashPack or Adara Wallet to connect your Hedera account securely.
+Use Metamask Wallet to connect your Hedera account securely.

 🧾 Create a Campaign